mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 The process for updating the binaries, including who is allowed to do so, must be well-documented.

-In the future, we should come up with a better system for integrating the closed-source flasher.
-Options:
+In the future, we should come up with a better system for distributing the closed-source flasher to customers.
+One option would be to create a separate, easily installable Linux package containing the shared libraries.

-- Move the binaries to a private repo and import as a Git submodule to keep this repo clean
-  - Allows for easier verification in the other repo
-- Store the binaries with Git LFS
-  - Add CI job that verifies a checksum on each build
-- Implement system that publishes the binaries as release artifacts and then fetches them before compilation/linking
-  - Separate Linux package containing the shared libraries?

-However, for now, we will just include the binaries directly to get a basic working implementation going.

 ### 3.5 Digital GPIOs